-Alternatively by agreement with the regulatory authority having jurisdiction, the UPL may be the test pressure of the tank increased by the enhancement of the material properties at the operating temperature, where sufficient design characteristics of the inner vessel are known, or a higher pressure, provided this is supported by a suitable and sufficient documented risk assessment of the combined system (transfer pump-transport tank), for each type of transport tank.
+Alternatively, by agreement with the regulatory authority having jurisdiction, the UPL can be the test pressure of the tank increased by the enhancement of the material properties at the operating temperature, where design characteristics of the inner vessel are known; or a higher pressure, provided this is supported by a suitable documented risk assessment of the combined system (transfer pump-transport tank), for each type of transport tank.

-This risk assessment shall be reviewed if any of the above circumstances should change.
+This risk assessment shall be reviewed if any of the previously described circumstances should change.
 An effective management of change system needs to be in place.